 The first step to successful international package shipping is picking the shipping company that meets your needs.
 However, choosing the right shipper is not that simple as it may sound.
 There are a lot of carriers offering international deliveries.
 So, you need to be really careful when choosing one to avoid scammers and to get the best out of it.

 If the chosen carrier is not a popular one, spend some time digging reviews and checking companies’ values and experience.
 You may also ask to show the shipping licenses or other documents to prove its legitimacy.
-This way you’ll be sure that your picked company is reliable, has nothing to hide, and will deliver your packages swiftly and smoothly.
+This way you will be sure that your picked company is reliable, has nothing to hide, and will deliver your packages swiftly and smoothly.

 Also, consider what extra value the shipper has to offer.
 Be aware that some shippers have free pick-up services, convenient drop-off points next to your home or office, real customer support (not a chatbot), and more.
 Consider the company’s benefits before making your decision, as it might save you time and money.